wikimedia/mediawiki-services-cxserver/registry/README.md

 Format
 ------------
-The registry works accrding to language pairs.
+The registry works according to language pairs.
 The main keys are source languages.
 Under them you'll find target languages.
 Under the target language key you'll find the services provided for that language.